Jonghakseo/chrome-extension-boilerplate-react-vite/README.md

 ## Add Style Library <a name="add-style-library"></a>

-> IMPORTANT: If you want to use css file in the content script, you need to delete the css file in your manifest.js
+> IMPORTANT: If you DO NOT want to use css file in the content script, you need to delete the css file in your manifest.js

 ```js
 content_scripts: [